54aaron/Final-Project/README.md

 In short, the media arts program used to display the die's functionality operates as a fairly simple javascript program.
 The program constantly listens for various events and then carries out some lines of code based on the type of event it receives.

-In this case, the program is really only listening for "message"
+In this case, the program is really only listening for "message" events - which are the events that contain accelerometer readings.
+Once those readings are received as a JSON message, they are then parsed by the program and their values corresponded to certain sides of the die.

+Each side of the die (i.e. each combination of values) also corresponds to a .gif file of a doodle.
+If it is determined that the die has landed on a certain side, then the doodle that corresponds to that side, as well as the number of the side, appears on the browser screen.

 # Hardware